Sidney Lumet’s classic courtroom drama 12 Angry Men takes bigotry to task – but does the film live up to its own standards?

 In 12 Angry Men, the murder plot is a device to bring the main drama to the stage.
 The jurors are judging a working class kid.
 But we’re judging the jurors.

-Specifically, the film turns an uncomfortable lens on prejudice, racial discrimination, anger, and apathy.
+Specifically, the film turns the lens on prejudice, racial discrimination, anger, and apathy.

 - Juror #3 – Angry Dad – is the film’s main source of rage.
 But the rage this character wields is internal frustration and heartbreak.